nshdesai/Linear-Regression/README.md

 * The data points are that of internet usage per minute

-### Using the Double Lorentzian peak equation using a genetic algorithm
+### Using the Double Lorentzian peak equation with a genetic algorithm

 We observe that this straight line doesn't really tells us much about the trend in the data.
 So in order to fit the data better, instead to fitting a line we will now fit a curve.

-We will also add a gradient descent optimiser that is built into scipy to optimise the code even more.
+We will also add a gradient descent optimizer that is built into scipy to optimise the code even more.
-This optimiser helps us choose "good" initial points that will speed up the gradient descent process.
+This optimizer helps us choose "good" initial points that will speed up the gradient descent process.
 It will also will prevent getting stuck in a local minima.This becomes crucial when we have a more complex error space.

-We can also clearly see that the results are clearly much better
+We can also see that the results are clearly much better
 ![Graph_2](/graph_2.png?raw=true)

 ----